 Context:

-The functioning of Germany’s political system and how the German state tackles governance challenges are of great interest to many countries.
-For example, how can governments collect sufficient revenue to finance public expenditures?
-How can government entities communicate their actions in a transparent, rules-based manner?
+Many countries take a keen interest in Germany’s political system and how the German state tackles governance challenges.
+For example: How can governments raise sufficient revenue to finance public expenditures?
+How can governments act transparently and in a rules-based manner?

-To learn from experience, partner countries of German development cooperation seek to engage with former German decision-makers from politics, public administration, academia, and civil society.
+To benefit from experience, partner countries of German development cooperation seek to engage with former German decision-makers from politics, public administration, academia, and civil society.

 Objective: